Warning: This story contains images and discussion of self-injury.

 "You are basically relying on your body's own chemical-producing capacity to generate a set of drugs that change your consciousness," said Janis Whitlock, a research scientist from Cornell who studies self-harm.
 She referred to it as a process addiction much like pornography, shopping, or gambling.
 Tattooing injures the body eliciting the same rush of endorphins.

-But whether a tattoo is a form of self-harm or not comes down to motivation, according to Karen Conterio, from SAFE Alternatives, an outpatient support group in Missouri.
+But whether a tattoo is a form of self-harm or not comes down to motivation, according to Karen Conterio, from SAFE Alternatives, an inpatient support group in Missouri.
 "It is not how often the person is doing it, but why they are doing it," she said.

 The decision on what to do with self-harm scars can be complicated by a love hate relationship.
 Scars can become markers cataloging where you've been.
 They can also inspire strangers to come and touch them as if they were a pregnant woman's belly or prompt a random guy to mimic slitting his wrists just to piss you off.
 Both have happened to Laura Lejeune.